stevenlawton/stevenlawton/README.md

 # 👋 Hey, I'm Steve

 **Full-stack dev.
 Horse rider.
 Scout leader.
 Maker of things that beep, click, and occasionally catch fire (on purpose).**
-20+ years in code—real-time payments, Minecraft dashboards, weird solo tools.
+20+ years of building real-time payment systems, Minecraft dashboards, and weird solo tools that maybe only I use.

-By day: wrangling Go microservices, Kubernetes, API automation, and CI/CD.
+By day: wrangling Go microservices, Kubernetes, API pipelines, and CI/CD.
 By night: soldering ESP32s, dodging Nerf darts, or debugging a heater relay while tweaking a Minecraft plugin.

 ---